stevavoliajvar/stop_cloudflare/PEOPLE.md

+"I can't login via firefox on MacOS.
+From Chrome and safari it's working.
+I've tried clearing cookies, localstorage etc with no avail.
+It always says there was an request error.
+It was working free days ago without issues." by [eboyee](https://twitter.com/eboyee/status/1278525934992330752)

 "30 minutes and we don't know why cloudflare wont let me broadcast? #whatsHappening" by [Tore_says](https://twitter.com/Tore_says/status/1278728653350854657)

 "Hey - are completely blocking access to your website.
 There's not even an annoying captcha - it just says "access denied"." by [madonnaragu](https://twitter.com/madonnaragu/status/1278366600836657153)